oliviodare/cv/index.md

 - **Thesis:** "Limbic morphology and emotion in Borderline Personality Disorder"

 ## Research Interests
-- History of Ecology, Forestry, Environmentalist Movement, Activism
+- History of Ecology, Forestry, Environmentalist Movement, and Activism
-- Science in Francoism and Transition to Democracy
+- Science during Francoism and Political Transition to Democracy
 - History of Science
 - Environmental History
 - Values in Science